dmbarbour/wikilon/docs/AwelonLang.md

             | only G contains X             => [F] a T(X,G)
             | otherwise                     => c [T(X,F)] a T(X,G)

-This is the extract argument algorithm adjusted for value words.
+This is the extract argument algorithm adjusted for named values.
 Conveniently, we only use the four Awelon primitive combinators, and the result is about as concise as we can reasonably expect.
 These rewrites can be reversed, or we could just partially compute `X Y Z CODE'`, to recover the original `CODE`.

 A remaining challenge regards conditional behaviors.
 Consider:

         -> X Y Z; [onF] [onT]
         [-> X Y Z; onF] [-> X Y Z; onT]

 The first program will copy `X Y Z` into the `onF` and `onT` paths.
 In a conditional behavior, we'll drop one of these paths, so the copy effort is wasted, and this is unsuitable for potential affine types.
-The second program is superior from that perspective, but the expression of `-> X Y Z;` is redundant.
+The second program is superior from that perspective, but the expression of `-> X Y Z;` seems redundant.
 I want the convenience of the first and the zero-copy property of the second.
 This may require specializing the translation of `CODE` so it recognizes and optimizes conditional expressions.
+Or it might use a separate pass.

-Even so, this approach to named locals is simple and immediately useful.
+Even so, this approach to named local values is simple and immediately useful.

 ## Namespaces